 Make sure that you have enough water for everyone who is hiking.
 No one wants to be thirsty, especially not dad!
 If it’s hotter, you will need more water than on a cooler day.
 We carry a backpack full of water bottles, but kids can pack their own, too.
 The recommendation is one liter per person per mile.
 That seems like a lot, but on a scorching day on a bare mountainside, you’ll need it.

-We bought MiniMule Camelbaks for our kids for Christmas about 3 years ago, and it has been wonderful.
+We bought MiniMule Camelbaks for our kids for Christmas about 10 years ago, and it has been wonderful.
 We don’t have to stop and unpack water bottles, and they feel like they are responsible carrying their own water.
 And the Mini Mule has pockets, so they can carry their own snacks, too!
 Here’s the Amazon link if you want to check them out.
+They have lasted forever and we have only had to change mouth pieces a few times.

 We always carry snacks: pretzels, granola bars, trail mix, etc. The amount of snacks depends on the length of the hike.